-No visitor wants to be confronted with a big wall of text when they land on your site.
+No visitor wants to be confronted with a giant wall of text when they land on your site.
 There’s a reason no one likes reading scholarly articles.

 3. Add a CTA to Every Page

 This one is probably the easiest and most effective fix on our list.
-On the bottom of your content, add in a call to action.
-An appropriate call to action is going to keep someone engaged in your site.
+On the bottom of your content, add a call to action.
+An appropriate CTA keeps visitors engaged in your site.